Taiwan: Power cut leaves millions in the dark | DW | 13.05.2021

 Reports emerged of people trapped in elevators, mostly in the north of Taiwan, said fire service officials.

-Thursday's blackouts, affecting at least six million homes, were run in rotation to ration remaining capacity across Taiwan's electricity grid, said the utility.
+Thursday's blackouts, affecting at least 6 million homes, were run in rotation to ration remaining capacity across Taiwan's electricity grid, said the utility.

-The economic ministry said the capital Taipei's main airport was operating normally.
+The Economy Ministry said the main airport in the capital, Taipei, was operating normally.

 Quick repairs were vital for Taiwan's key semiconductor exporters.

 Taiwan Semiconductor Manufacturing Co (TSMC) said its power had been restored after a "brief power dip."
-Other semiconductor firms in Hsinehu, Tainan and Taichung, said they too were not impacted.
+Other semiconductor firms in Hsinchu, Tainan and Taichung, also said they were not impacted.

 Taiwan's blackouts came in a nation already unsettled by rare, new domestic coronavirus cases, despite tight border controls and viral tracing begun last year that had kept it largely coronavirus-free.

-A government briefing to reporters in Taipeh on that situation was also disrupted by Thursday's outage.
+A government briefing to reporters in Taipei on that situation was also disrupted by Thursday's outage.

 Taipei Mayor Ko Wen-je, in a social media post, urged residents: "Please don't panic… Taiwan has abundant medical capabilities."